uibk-dps-teaching/ps_cpp_2020/assignment1/README.md

 You may assume that `lit` is always executed from the root of a repository.

-You may assume that only one instance of your VCS operators on a repository at any point in time.
+You may assume that only one instance of your VCS operates on a repository at any point in time.
 Hence, you don't need to add some form of locking mechanism to prevent concurrent access.

 The executable does not depend on any additional resources (except for standard libraries, `diff` and `patch`).
 You may assume that `diff` and `patch` are present and available via `PATH`.

 **Hint:** It may be a good idea to create a dedicated class for invoking shell commands like `diff` and `patch`.
-Simply using `system(3)` may not give you enough control over the process as you also need to interactive with `stdin` / `stdout`.
+Simply using `system(3)` may not give you enough control over the process as you also need to interact with `stdin` / `stdout`.
 Consider using `popen(3)` and getting some inspiration from [Go's `exec` package](https://golang.org/pkg/os/exec/) or [Python's `subprocess` module](https://docs.python.org/3/library/subprocess.html).

 ## Testing